 In a cross-site scripting (XSS) attack, the browser is tricked into delivering malicious content by bypassing the same origin policy.
 The root cause in case of XSS is the browser’s inability to distinguish between the scripts that are part of the application and scripts which have been injected by a third party.

 CSP provides a mechanism to instruct browsers on what to trust.
-By using CSP, a whitelist policy is enforced on the content being delivered, i.e, content can only be delivered by certain specified domains.
+By using CSP, a allow list policy is enforced on the content being delivered, i.e, content can only be delivered by certain specified domains.

 For example: by specifying following in the HTTP response header: